Varun-nair1997/MetadataSchema_new_schema/README.md

 ## Documentation

-The Metadata Schema can be found on ArXiv :
+A paper describing the Metadata Schema can be found on ArXiv : https://doi.org/10.48550/arXiv.2408.03965